andrew/ultimate-awesome/README.md

 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-agent-skills](https://github.com/kodustech/awesome-agent-skills) - A curated list of Agent Skills and capabilities for AI agents.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
+- [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [awesome-browsers](https://github.com/krzysztofkozyra021/awesome-browsers) - List of browsers-related topics.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
+- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
+Docker is revolutionizing application deployment and scaling.
+This Skill Tree offers a systematic way to learn containerization with Docker.
+Ideal for DevOps beginners, it provides a clear roadmap for understandi.
 - [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Free Git tutorials for beginners with 30 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-DGM-papers](https://github.com/liang-hou/awesome-DGM-papers) - Awesome deep generative models papers.